nottohave/space-travel-website-practice/README.md

 ### Useful resources

-- [Scrimba Tutorial](https://scrimba.com/learn/spacetravel) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Challenge Page](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Scrimba Tutorial](https://scrimba.com/learn/spacetravel) - This tutorial helped me on constructing the architect of the website.
+It gives me the understanding of building components then apply it on my websites.
+The purpose of building out components is to reduce the amount of repeated codes across the websites.
+It is also versatile to update the style.

+I appreciate the tutorial on giving me the chance to use the explained concept and applied to building.
+It is not a full walkthrough.
+You have to understand the concept, build it along Kevin Powell and then build it yourself.

+- [Challenge Page](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3) - Space travel website challenge where you can sign up and find the challenge template.

 - [Slack-Community](https://www.frontendmentor.io/slack) - Slack community from Frontendmentor.
 There are a lot of nice people here.

 - [keyframe-animation-tutorial](https://youtu.be/YszONjKpgg4) - credit to Web Dev Simplified for animation reference.
-I just need to make simple animation.
+I use it to make simple animation on text sliding top to bottom, left to right, bottom to top.

 ## Author